ricksva/phil1145-Fall2025/grading.md

 ## If the assignments don't have percentages, then how will I know what my overall course grade is?

-The table below shows what combination of *passing grades* on the assignments corresponds to which overall course grade range.
+The table below shows what combination of *passing grades* on the assignments corresponds to which overall course grade.
 Your course grade will be the highest row that your assignments satisfy *all* the columns of.